bothwellsitholle/cartrack2021/README.md

-# To review the project source code run yarn install, to install dependencies without conflict
+# To review the project and install node modules successfully please run yarn install NOT npm install, to install dependencies without conflict